josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 ## Handles and the SAFE API

 The SAFE API uses handles frequently.
-A handle is a reference to a resource, this resource can be an authentication token (App Handle) or the location of a Mutable Data (Mutable Data Handle).
+A handle is a reference to a resource.
+An example of a resource can be an authentication token (App Handle) or the location of a Mutable Data Structure (Mutable Data Handle).
 These handles are different for each session.

-When you free a handle, the reference is freed from memory and you are then able to make another handle to the same type of resource.
+When you free a handle, the reference is freed from memory and you are then able to make another handle of the same type of resource.

-## Connecting and authorising to the SAFE Network
+## Connecting and authorising on the SAFE Network

-There are two states you can be in to access the SAFE API: Connected and Authorised.
+There are two network states in the SAFE API: Connected and Authorised.

+ The user doesn't need to be signed in to connect.
 When you are connected you can 'READ', this means you can only read Public data and aren't able to preform actions such as: uploading to a Immutable or Mutable Data Structure, modifying entries, inserting permissions or getting Keys.

-The user doesn't need to be signed in to connect.
+The user needs to be signed to authorise.
 When you are authorised you have full access to the SAFE API and are able to preform all actions.
-The user needs to be signed to authorise.

 ## Data on the SAFE Network